Garden Design in Wiltshire, UK

 Planting is organised across distinct areas of the garden, each with its own character.

-The gravel garden draws on a restrained, Mediterranean-influenced palette, combining lavender, nepeta, perovskia and santolina with grasses and structural forms, informally set within the gravel to create a dry, textural planting scheme.
+The gravel garden draws on a restrained, Mediterranean-influenced palette, combining Olea europaea, lavender, nepeta, Perovskia and Santolina with grasses and structural forms, informally set within the gravel to create a dry, naturalistic planting scheme.

-A framework of trees such as amelanchier, malus and prunus provides structure and cohesion across the garden.
+A framework of trees such as Amelanchier, Malus and Prunus provides structure and continuity throughout the garden.